 Use either of these options to find books from Yale Library:

-A call number is like an address: it tells you where a book is located in the library.
+A book's call number tells you where a book is located in the library.
+It will appear generally as: JC71 .P513 2012, with a combination of letters and numbers.

 1. Read the 1st row of a call number alphabetically (A, AB, C) and then as a whole number (1, 2, 34).